mrworf/iceshelf/README.md

 # Retrieving backups

 To download archives stored in Glacier use the [iceshelf-retrieve](README.iceshelf-retrieve.md) helper.
 It manages Glacier jobs and verifies files automatically.
 You can fetch one or more backups, or use `--all` to restore everything directly from the vault inventory.

-# Thoughts

-- Better options than par2 which are open-source?
-- JSON is probably not going to cut-it in the future for local metadata storage

 # FAQ